BigSoftVideo/AVA360VR/README.md

-## How to download and setup a build of AVA360VR
+## Download and setup a build of AVA360VR

 - How do I [download and setup AVA360VR](install.md) for the first time?